zend-patterns/ZendServerSDK/README.md

 new values.

 zsurl: if not specified, the value `http://localhost:10081` is used.
-zsversion: if not specified, the value `6.1` is used.
+zsversion: if not specified, the latest Zend Server version will be used.

 The information about the available targets is saved in the home directory of the current user in a file named .zsapi.ini.